 done," declares the LORD.

-25. Thus says the LORD, "If My covenant for day and night stand not, and the fixed patterns of heaven and earth I have not established, 26. then I would reject the descendants of Jacob and David My servant, not taking from his descendants rulers over the descendants of Abraham, Isaac and Jacob.
+25. Thus says the LORD, "If My covenant for day and night stand not, and if I have not established the fixed patterns of heaven and earth, 26. then I would reject the descendants of Jacob and David My servant, not taking from his descendants rulers over the descendants of Abraham, Isaac and Jacob.
 But I will restore their fortunes and will have mercy on them."

 ~ Jeremiah 33:25-26 ~